advertising

 Product Photography Standards

-A white background is popular because: it reproduces easily and consistently in any medium; it doesn’t distract from the product nor cause any colour cast; it won’t go out of style; it’s easy to drop out or overlay with text; it’s easy to merge multiple product photos together.
-White is simply the most versatile product background.
+A white background is popular because: it reproduces easily and consistently in any medium; it doesn’t distract from the product nor cause any colour cast; it won’t go out of style; it’s easy to drop out or overlay with text; and it’s easy to merge multiple product photos together.
+White is the most versatile product background.

 Crazily enough, in 2014, Amazon was granted a US patent for product-on-white photography.
 This caused quite an uproar.
 Tens of thousands of photographers petitioned the US Patent Office to cancel the patent.
 But photographers can still shoot products on a white background.
 Amazon’s patented technique is somewhat specific in nature and it’s also unenforceable.